TOAST-DOCS/Gamebase/en/unreal-authentication.md

 ### Get Banned User Infomation

-When a user is registered as banned from Gamebase Console, with his login attempt, servic restriction code (**BANNED_MEMBER(7)**) may be displayed, and punishment information can be found by using the following API: 아래 API를 이용하여 제재 정보를 확인할 수 있습니다.
+When a user is registered as banned from Gamebase Console, with his login attempt, servic restriction code (**BANNED_MEMBER(7)**) may be displayed, and punishment information can be found by using the following API:

 **API**